 Oil boilers are being banned within the next two decades

 As part of commitments to reach net zero carbon emissions by 2050, the government is phasing out gas and oil boilers.
-While the ban on new gas and oil boiler installations has been pushed back to 2035, if you need to replace your existing system it’s worth investing in one that’s fit for the future.
+While the ban on new gas and oil boiler installations has been pushed back to 2035, if you need to replace your existing oil boiler it’s worth investing in one that’s fit for the future.

 Oil could leave you with a big cleanup bill